verlaine-muhungu/100-Days-of-Cisco-PyATS-/README.md

 **Why pyATS?**

-✅ Built by Cisco, used far beyond Cisco
+:white_check_mark: Built by Cisco, used far beyond Cisco

-✅ Designed for safe, repeatable, real-world automation testing
+:white_check_mark: Designed for safe, repeatable, real-world automation testing

-✅ Powered by Python, the defacto language of automation
+:white_check_mark: Powered by Python, the defacto language of automation

-✅ Perfect for building confidence and creativity in the AI era
+:white_check_mark: Perfect for building confidence and creativity in the AI era

 This initiative is inspired by the incredible work of **John Capobianco** and **Daniel Wade**.
 It’s an honor to carry this forward and build a community around it.

 **Why 100 Days?**

-✅ automation is hard but consistency builds mastery
+:white_check_mark: automation is hard but consistency builds mastery

-✅ Learning together accelerates growth
+:white_check_mark: Learning together accelerates growth

-✅ Sharing experiences multiplies impact
+:white_check_mark: Sharing experiences multiplies impact

-✅ You’ll build real skills, real confidence, and real results
+:white_check_mark: You’ll build real skills, real confidence, and real results

 The first two days of this challenge are easy to grasp, here is how to contribute and make this challenge exciting